-- And by "die", we mean "have had all their vital organs harvested for transplant into non-clone people".
+- In Never Let Me Go, "completed" is the term used when the clones die — and by "die", we mean "have had all their vital organs harvested for transplant into non-clone people".

-- 1984.
-"Unperson" is the Newspeak term for a person who must be erased from history, making it look like they never existed at all... usually because the person has been arrested and executed.
+- In Nineteen Eighty-Four, "Unperson" is the Newspeak term for a person who must be erased from history, making it look like they never existed at all... usually because the person has been arrested and executed.
 The Ministry of Truth edits newspaper and broadcast archives to remove all mention of such a person.

-- The Star Trek novel Federation has part of its plot in the late 21st Century, when a genocidal political movement used the term "contained" — "As in containing the spread of contagion."
+- Star Trek: Federation has part of its plot in the late 21st Century, when the genocidal political movement Optimum used the term "contained" — "As in containing the spread of contagion."

 - In Warhammer 40,000, the books about the Horus Heresy, Horus uses the word 'illuminate' to describe killing.